 - Connecting with other incoming and returning UNF students

 QUEST and Beyond

-QUEST Intensive Flight School participants will be required to submit a mentee application for the Intercultural Center for Peace Connections program.
+Students who complete QUEST Intensive Flight School are required to submit a mentee application for the Intercultural Center for Peace Connections program.
 Through this program, flight school graduates will be assigned a faculty/staff mentor to assist them in their transitional process.
-In addition to their participation in the Connections program, QUEST participants will need to attend 3 diversity-focused events throughout the 2018-2019 academic year.* Finally, QUEST participants will be asked to attend two QUEST mixers per semester.
+In addition to their participation in the Connections program, QUEST participants will need to attend 3 diversity-focused events throughout the 2018-2019 academic year.
+Finally, QUEST participants will be asked to attend two QUEST mixers per semester.
 These mixers will provide an opportunity for the students to connect with other past QUEST participants and interact with one another as they build upon the foundation laid during QUEST Intensive “Flight School.”